Aston Martin Vanquish: V12 Vanquish S (2004–2007)

 The V12 Vanquish S also incorporated the features of the optional Sports Dynamic Package (available for the Vanquish for the 2004 model year), which included stiffer suspension, revised steering, and larger brakes – 378 mm front discs with six-piston calipers and 330 mm rear discs with four-piston calipers.
-The V12 Vanquish S was sold for the 2005 model year for alongside the original Vanquish, and 2006 onward as a stand-alone model.
+The V12 Vanquish S was sold for the 2005 model year alongside the original Vanquish, and 2006 onward as a stand-alone model.
 The 2007 model year V12 Vanquish was not sold in the United States.

 Special editions and one-offs

 Vanquish S Ultimate Edition

 The end of the Vanquish's production run was celebrated with the Vanquish S Ultimate Edition.
 Aston Martin announced that the last 50 cars built would have a new 'Ultimate Black' exterior colour, upgraded interior, and personalised sill plaques.

 Vanquish Zagato Roadster

-The Vanquish Zagato Roadster is a right-hand drive, two-seat, open-top roadster initially shown by Zagato at the 2004 International Geneva Motor Show as a prototype and based on the V12 Vanquish.
-It was then displayed by Zagato at the 2004 Pebble Beach Concours d'Elegance where an American collector acquired the prototype.
+The Vanquish Zagato Roadster is a one-off model, based on the V12 Vanquish, and restyled by Zagato as a two-seat, open-top roadster.
+It was initially shown at the 2004 International Geneva Motor Show as a prototype.
+It was then displayed by Zagato at the 2004 Pebble Beach Concours d'Elegance, where an American collector acquired the prototype.
 The car had to be flown back to Italy as it was only on temporary import papers before being properly imported to the US by a Massachusetts Aston Martin dealer as a "show and display" car.
 The car was offered at a Bonhams auction in Carmel in August 2015 at the Quail Lodge and Golf Club with an estimated price of US$700,000–850,000.
 The car had been driven 13,000 miles.
 The car's VIN is SCFAC13391B50PP19.